Blotter: Woman faces drug, child abuse charges - Salisbury Post

 SALISBURY — A 34-year-old woman faces drug and child abuse charges after being arrested by Salisbury Police on Monday.

-Tracy Melinda Hooker, of Salisbury, was charged with felony possession of a schedule two controlled substance; possession of a schedule six controlled substance with intent to manufacture, sell or distribute; maintaining a vehicle, dwelling or place for a controlled substance; misdemeanor possession of a schedule two controlled substance; possession of drug paraphernalia; and misdemeanor child abuse.
+Tracy Melinda Hooker, of Salisbury, was charged with felony possession of a schedule II controlled substance; possession of a schedule VI controlled substance with intent to manufacture, sell or distribute; maintaining a vehicle, dwelling or place for a controlled substance; misdemeanor possession of a schedule II controlled substance; possession of drug paraphernalia; and misdemeanor child abuse.

 Warrants stated that Hooker had crack cocaine, marijuana and fentanyl in the same house as two children, which led to the child abuse charge.